 To achieve a system of financing that supports quality early care and education for all children, there is a need for greater public investment and better resource allocations.
 It is frequently said that all child care is local.
-Supply, demand, price, and third party financing is crucial to the education service.
+Supply, demand, price, and third party financing is crucial to the overall implementation and maintenance of early care and